Practical conservation volunteering activities this spring season 2026

 Corporate and community groups volunteering offer

-We are pleased to welcome corporate and local community/school groups by arrangement and are developing some great local corporate partnerships with various companies.
+We are pleased to welcome corporate and local community/school groups by arrangement and are developing some great local corporate partnerships with various companies, including Enstar (EU) Ltd based in Guildford.

 Please email us at: countrysidepartnershipsteam@surreycc.gov.uk and we can further discuss the best available options for your specific group size together, subject to preferred location and time of year, and to explain the booking arrangements for groups.

-Please kindly note that some of the scheduled dates and locations as above listed may not be available or suitable for group involvement.
+Please kindly note that some of the scheduled dates and locations (notably Prey Heath and Smarts Heath) as above listed may not be available or suitable for group involvement.

 We have a separate Surrey Countryside Partnerships corporate volunteering brochure which fully explains our corporate offer, including our financial contribution rates for groups of five or more attendees, which you will receive when you make a group enquiry.

-The autumn and winter seasons are the ideal time to join in as a group, especially for larger numbers, as we run lots of scrub clearing sessions on Wednesdays and Thursdays.
-We can sometimes offer bespoke separate team volunteering days at this time of year as well, usually on Tuesdays.
+The autumn and winter seasons are the ideal time to join in as a group, especially for larger numbers, as we run our scheduled scrub clearing sessions on Wednesdays and Thursdays.
+We can also offer bespoke separate team volunteering days as well by special arrangement, usually on Tuesdays.
 Scrub clearance is the ideal countryside volunteering activity for staff team challenges.

 We look forward to hearing from you and to developing many more great corporate partnerships with local companies and with those from neighbouring counties and London as well.